jmikola/jmikola.github.io_tmp/_posts/2014-04-17-hack-dev-day.md

 it was an organic project that had been in development for at least a year.
 In the ten seconds it was on screen, we saw some code intel and type checking in action.
-In a later session, we'd learn that the editor sported an embedded JavaScript port of `hh_client`, SCM integration, and debugging facilities to step through an application request launched in a second browser tab.
+In a later session, we'd learn that the editor sported an embedded JavaScript port of `hh_client`, <abbr title="Source code management">SCM</abbr>
+integration, and debugging facilities to step through an application request launched in a second browser tab.

 ### Converting PHP to Hack <small>with Josh Watzman</small>